jotpowers/College-Grads/healthcare.md

 ### General considerations
 Medical generally falls into a few categories.

+* tl;dr:  In general, I think PPO is probably the best option in terms of cost and flexibility, so if you can't make up your mind, choose that.

 #### Preferred Provider Organization (PPO)
 * Good news: A PPO allows you to go to any doctor without a referral.
 This is awesome because it doesn't mean that you're bottlenecked on first seeing your Primary Care Physician (PCP), getting a referral, then going.
 * Bad news: It is more expensive.
 Co-pays (the amount you pay at each visit) are higher and your maximum out-of-pocket for a year also tend to be higher.